Everything Lean For Leaders And Their Teams

 Judging something as an improvement is far more complicated than it seems on the surface.

-1. Improvements have perspective.
+1. Improvements are relative.
 An employee may see things differently than a senior executive or a customer.
 Make sure you know who gets to judge the improvement.

 2. Changes tweak many metrics.
 A new process may improve one metric while reducing another.
 For example, is a 7% increase in cost that reduces defects by 6% an improvement?
 What if it also impacts lead time?
 Change must have a definition of success assigned to it.